scala/scala-abide/README.md

 **Abide** rules are designed as small, self-contained units of logic which abstract concerns such as traversal and optimization away from the rule writter.

+## Compatibility

+sbt 0.13.12 or later is required.
+(0.13.13 or later is recommended.)

+Scala 2.11 and 2.12 are supported.

 ## Using the tool

 **Abide** is only available for sbt (and command line) for now, but will be ported to a ScalaIDE plugin and possibly to maven/gradle/etc as well.
 To add **abide** verification to an sbt project, three different options are available :